-Central City Value's curriculum is designed to ensure that students will acquire the number and type of units required and recommended by the University of California and the California State University.
-Central City Value requires a minimum of 230 units for graduation, with each course requiring a grade of "D" or better for credit toward graduation.
+University Prep Value's curriculum is designed to ensure that students will acquire the number of units and types of courses required and recommended by the University of California and the California State University.
+University Prep Value requires a minimum of 240 units for graduation, with each course requiring a grade of "D" or better for credit toward graduation.
+To pursue admission to the University of California or California State University, a student must acquire 150 units, with a grade of "C-minus" or better, in courses approved by the University of California across seven subject areas.

 The prescribed course of study is shown below:

-Subject Area California State Mandated Requirements for High School Graduation UC Requirements for Freshman Admission CSU Requirements for Freshman Admission CCVHS Requirements for Graduation English 3 years 4 years of approved courses 4 years of approved courses 4 years of approved courses.
-Mathematics 2 years, including Algebra I beginning in 2003-04 (EC 51224.5) 3 years, including algebra, geometry, and intermediate algebra.
+Subject Area California State Mandated Requirements for High School Graduation UC Requirements for Freshman Admission CSU Requirements for Freshman Admission UPVHS Requirements for Graduation English 3 years 4 years of approved courses 4 years of approved courses 4 years of approved courses.
+Mathematics 2 years, including Algebra I beginning in 2003- 04 (EC 51224.5) 3 years, including algebra, geometry, and intermediate algebra.
 4 years recommended.
-3 years, including algebra, intermediate algebra, and geometry 3 years of math classes, including Integrated Math II and III minimally.
+3 years, including algebra, intermediate algebra, and geometry 3 years of math classes, including Integrated Math 2 and 3 minimally.
 Social Science 3 years of history/social science, including 1 year of U.S. history & geography; 1 year of world history, culture, and geography; and 1 semester each of American government and economics.
 2 years of history/social science, including 1 year of U.S. history or 1/2 year of U.S. history and 1/2 year of civics or American government; and 1 year of world history, cultures, and geography.
 2 years, including 1 year of U.S. history or U.S. history and government and 1 year of other approved social science.
-3 years of history/social science, including 1 year of U.S. history & geography; 1 year of world history; and 1 semester each of American government and principles of economics.
+3 years of history/social science, including 1 year of U.S. history & geography; 1 year of world history; and 1 semester each of American government and economics.
 Science 2 years, including biological and physical sciences.
 2 years with lab required, chosen from biology, chemistry, and physics.
+3 years recommended.
 2 years, including 1 year of biological and 1 year of physical science with lab.
-2 years, including biological and physical sciences, recommend 3 years.

-Subject Area California State Mandated Requirements for High School Graduation UC Requirements for Freshman Admission CSU Requirements for Freshman Admission CCVHS Requirements for Graduation 3 years recommended.
-World Languages 1 year of either visual and 2 years in same language required.
+3 years with lab required, including 1 biological and 1 physical science.
+World Languages 1 year of either 2 years in same language required.
 3 years recommended.
 2 years in same language required.
 2 years in same language required.
 Visual and Performing Arts performing arts or world language other than English.
-1 year of visual and performing arts chosen from the following: dance, drama/theater, music, or visual art.
-1 year of visual and performing arts chosen from the following: dance, drama/theater, music, or visual art.
-1 year of visual and performing arts chosen from the following: our UC-approved VPA list.
-Physical Education 2 years None None 2 years Electives 1 year 1 year 1 year
+1 year of visual and performing arts chosen from the following: dance, drama/theater, 1 year of visual and performing arts chosen from the following: dance, drama/theater, 1 year of visual and performing arts chosen from our UC-approved VPA list.